the 3 day push, pull, legs workout split routine

 Protein is essential for building and repairing muscle tissue, so it’s important to make sure you’re getting enough in your diet.
 Aim for at least 1 gram of protein per pound of body weight.

-Good sources of protein include lean meats, fish, eggs, dairy, and plant-based options like beans and lentils.
+Good sources of protein include lean meats, fish, eggs, dairy, protein shakes, and plant-based options like beans and lentils.

 Leave a Comment